mmkal/ts/packages/expect-type/readme.md

 expectTypeOf<NoParam>().not.toEqualTypeOf<HasParam>()
 ```

-But often it's preferable to use `.parameters` or `.returns` for more specific function assertion:
+But often it's preferable to use `.parameters` or `.returns` for more specific function assertions:

 ```typescript
 type NoParam = () => void